top of page

 Frequently asked questions

-A Mental Health Nurse Practitioner (MHNP) is an advanced practice registered nurse with specialized training in mental health care.
+A Mental Health/Psych Nurse Practitioner (MHNP) is an advanced practice registered nurse with specialized training in mental health care.
 MHNPs can diagnose mental health conditions, provide psychotherapy, prescribe medications, and offer holistic care to individuals across the lifespan.
 They play a vital role in managing both acute and chronic mental health issues.

 Matt Ireland is a qualified MHNP dedicated to providing comprehensive and compassionate mental health support.